 - Definition Transient Ischemic Attack:

 - Dictionary Attack - (TIA) is a transient stroke that lasts only a few minutes.
 It occurs when the blood supply to part of the brain is briefly interrupted.
-TIA symptoms, which usually occur suddenly, are tethered spinal cord syndrome definition.
+TIA symptoms, which usually occur suddenly, are tethered spinal cord syndrome explain.

-- Definition Thoracic Outlet Syndrome:
+- Definition Troyer Syndrome:

 - Definition Tarlov Cysts: